Environmental Fluid Mechanics

 Seattle, WA 98195-2700

-Check out Michael's blog about his upcoming research cruise here
+Check out Michael’s blog about a past research cruise here

 More details of Michael’s research can be found here